• Kenneth M. Fitzgerald

 Overview

 Bob Knaier has substantial experience in all aspects of civil litigation, including trial and appellate work.
-He maintains a diverse practice, representing plaintiffs and defendants in complex business and commercial cases, personal injury matters, and appeals.
-After law school, Bob clerked for Judge Richard C. Wesley of the United States Court of Appeals for the Second Circuit.
-He then practiced for several years at Latham & Watkins LLP.
-While there, Bob litigated cases involving allegations of tortious interference with contract, securities fraud, consumer fraud, breach of fiduciary duty, and corporate fraud.
-He also spent considerable time defending mass torts, developing an expertise in working with scientific evidence and expert witnesses.
-Bob then practiced at a preeminent plaintiffs' law firm in San Diego, representing clients in serious personal injury cases, mass tort and product liability actions, and commercial torts through all stages of litigation, including jury trial.
-Throughout his career, Bob also has maintained an active appellate practice, representing clients at the California Supreme Court, the California Courts of Appeal, the U.S. Court of Appeals for the Ninth Circuit, and the U.S. Court of Appeals for the Federal Circuit.
+He maintains a diverse practice, representing plaintiffs and defendants in business litigation and personal injury matters.
+After law school, Mr. Knaier clerked for Judge Richard C. Wesley of the United States Court of Appeals for the Second Circuit.
+He then practiced for several years at Latham & Watkins LLP, focusing on both business litigation and mass torts.
+In connection with the latter, Mr. Knaier developed an expertise in working with scientific evidence and expert witnesses.
+Following his time at Latham, and before joining the firm that would become Fitzgerald Knaier LLP, Mr. Knaier practiced at a preeminent plaintiffs' law firm in San Diego, representing clients in serious personal injury cases, mass tort and product liability actions, and commercial torts through all stages of litigation, including jury trial.
+Mr. Knaier also has significant appellate experience, representing clients at the California Supreme Court, the California Courts of Appeal, the U.S. Court of Appeals for the Ninth Circuit, and the U.S. Court of Appeals for the Federal Circuit.

-In addition to maintaining a busy law practice, Bob is actively involved in the local and national legal communities.
-He is a long-time member of the William B. Enright Inn of Court; is a past member of the Association of Business Trial Lawyers' Board of Governors; previously served as Chair of the San Diego County Bar Association's Lawyer Referral & Information Service Committee; is the Evidence Column Editor for Trial Bar News, the journal of the Consumer Attorneys of San Diego; and is an Adjunct Professor in the "STEPPS" program at California Western School of Law, where he teaches second-year law students practical skills and professional ethics.
-From 2016 to 2018, Bob was a member of the governing Council of the American Bar Association's Section of Science & Technology Law; and he currently is an Associate Editor of the Section's quarterly journal, The SciTech Lawyer, and Co-Chair of the Section's Scientific Evidence Committee.
+Mr. Knaier also is actively involved in the local and national legal communities.
+He is a long-time member of the William B. Enright Inn of Court; is a member of the Association of Business Trial Lawyers' Board of Governors; previously served as Chair of the San Diego County Bar Association's Lawyer Referral & Information Service Committee; and is the Evidence Column Editor for Trial Bar News, the journal of the Consumer Attorneys of San Diego.
+In addition, from 2016 to 2019, Mr. Knaier was an Adjunct Professor in the "STEPPS" program at California Western School of Law, where he taught second-year law students practical skills and professional ethics; from 2016 to 2018, he was a member of the governing Council of the American Bar Association's Section of Science & Technology Law; from 2018 to 2022, he was Co-Chair of the Section's Scientific Evidence Committee; and he currently is an Associate Editor of the Section's quarterly journal, The SciTech Lawyer.

-In his free time, Bob enjoys riding and working on his motorcycles-he was once a professional motorcycle mechanic-and spending time with his wife, Michelle, and many pets.
+In his free time, Mr. Knaier enjoys riding and working on his motorcycles--he was once a professional motorcycle mechanic--and spending time with his wife, Michelle, and many companion animals.

 SELECTED PUBLICATIONS AND EDITORIAL SERVICE